altheaHicks/Twenty-Six/README.md

 Twenty-Six is a gambling game popular in the 1930s-50s.
 The player chooses a number from 1 to 6 as his point number.
 He then throws the ten dice 13 times.
 His score is the number of times that his point number is thrown.
-Payoffs made by the operator vary but the following is considered to be the normal.
+Payouts are determined by the score.

-Score and payout:
+Score : payout:

 - 10 or less  : 10
 - 13          : 5